rachelkriggs/exploreR/README.md

 To install exploreR, follow these instructions:

-1. Input the following into the Terminal:
+1. Input the following into the console:

   `devtools::install_github("UBC-MDS/exploreR", build_vignettes = TRUE, force = TRUE)`